luohaotong713/codeforce/README.md

 # codeforce
-This is soome solutions for the problem of codeforce.
+This is some solutions for the problem of codeforce.